astronaut701/SPIDAM-ANCB/README.md

 By Christopher Broche, Austin Norman

-## description
+## Description

-Ensure you run pip install -r requirements.txt after cloning/unzipping the directory.
+Ensure you install ffmpeg as per your system, and run pip install -r requirements.txt after cloning/unzipping the directory.

 Run the program by executing main.py

-Takes an audio file and converts it to wav, can compute wav and mp3 files, shows a plot of whatever audio as RT60 value of low, mid, and high frequencies.
+The program takes an audio file (MP3/WAV/M4A) and converts it to wav, can compute wav and mp3 files, shows a plot of whatever audio as RT60 value of low, mid, and high frequencies.

 Below are the options in the program